finanalyst/collection/README.md

 The return value of `collect` at a milestone is the object provided to the plugins after all the plugins have been evaluated.
 The aim of this design is to give to developers the ability to test the effect of plugins at each stage on the object to be modified by the plugins.

-Processing occurs during a stage, which is defined to be between two milestones and is called by the _Pre-_ name of the first milestone.
-Each stage is controlled via a set of [Control flags](Control flags.md).
-Certain flags will be passed to the underlying objects, eg. `RakuConfig` and `Raku::Pod::Render`.
+Processing occurs during a stage named by the milestone which starts it.
+Each stage is affected by a set of [Control flags](Control flags.md).
+Certain flags will be passed to the underlying objects, eg. `RakuConfig` and `ProcessedPod` (see `Raku::Pod::Render`.

-Each milestone has two names, either of which may be used for the inspection point, the plugin objects, and the control flags for the stage are as follows (other configuration options for plugins are described later).
+The milestone name is the name of the inspection point, and the plugin type.

 ## Zeroth
 Since this is the start of the processing, no plugins are defined as there are no objects for them to operate on.